CoreKeeperMods/Getting-Started/documentation/How-to-view-game-source-code.md

 ## Using Cpp2IL
 [Cpp2Il](https://github.com/SamboyCoding/Cpp2IL) can generate .NET assemblies which can be open with DnSpy.

-To generate these assemblies you need to use the tool in the coommand line with following options: `.\Cpp2IL.exe --game-path "<path to your core keeper installation>" --just-give-me-dlls-asap-dammit`
+To generate these assemblies you need to use the tool in the command line with following options: `.\Cpp2IL.exe --game-path "<path to your core keeper installation>" --just-give-me-dlls-asap-dammit`

 Note that the source code is divided into three assemblies (`Pug.Core`, `Pug.Other` and `PugWorldGen`) and to let Cpp2Il know you want to analyze them you need to use one of these:
 - `--run-analysis-for-assembly <assembly name>`.
 When using it you will need to run the tool three times and combine the output.